 When delegated discovery and associated selection is used, the following applies:

-- If the CP NF includes GUAMI and TAI in the request the SCP selects will send the request to a GUAMI associated an AMF service instance that is associated with the GUAMI if it is available.
+- If the CP NF includes GUAMI in the request the SCP selects an AMF service instance that is associated with the GUAMI if it is available.

-- If none of the AMF service instances associated with the GUAMI associated AMF are available due to AMF planned removal, an AMF service instance from the backup AMF used for planned removal is selected by the SCP.
+- If none of the AMF service instances associated with the GUAMI are available due to AMF planned removal, an AMF service instance from the backup AMF used for planned removal is selected by the SCP.